D0nie1998/meditation-/README.md

 ### Code
 [Net Ninja](https://www.youtube.com/@NetNinja) used his tutorials to further my knowledge on media queries, header and footer design.

-Love running - for the home page and animation idea for the home page picture freshworks - for contact us page idea
+Love running sample project - for the home page and animation idea for the home page picture

+Freshworks - for contact us page idea

 ### Information
 [meditation information](https://www.news-medical.net/health/Meditation-History.aspx) for the information on meditation and its history